Dr Jane Goodall interview!

 NGK: Sounds like having a childhood pet really helped you in your studies!
 What are you most proud of?

 Jane: Helping people to understand – thanks to the chimps – that humans are part of the animal kingdom, not separate from it.
-When I started out, nobody else was studying chimps in the wild, so I was able to show how their behaviour is like ours – kissing, cuddling, holding hands, patting one another, reassurance etc.
+When I started out, nobody else was studying chimps in the wild, so I was able to show how their behaviour is like ours – kissing, cuddling, holding hands, patting one another, giving reassurance etc.

 NGK: Who was your favourite chimpanzee in Tanzania’s Gombe Stream National Park?